-The Central Planning Division located in the Ministry of Finance and Economic Planning will be responsible for executing all procurement activities to be financed by the project, including bidding, contractor selection, contract management and project supervision.
+The CPD located in the MFEP will be responsible for executing all procurement activities to be financed by the project, including bidding, contractor selection, contract management and project supervision.
 During the procurement process, the CPD will convene technical committees as necessary for the design, evaluation, award, and supervision of contracts.